whitneyburton/portfolios/students/1711-front/michael-gatewood/20180301-michael-gatewood-m2.md

 _What did you enjoy about Sorting Suite?
 What was challenging?
 How did working together on Sorting Suite compare to your work for GameTime? for Weathrly?
 How does this project serve your Areas of Emphasis (from above)?
 How does it serve your overall goals at Turing and beyond?_

-My goal in completing the Sorting Suite project was to develop sorting programs using the principles of bubble sort, insertion sort, quick sort and merge sort.
+The goal in completing the Sorting Suite project was to develop sorting programs using the principles of bubble sort, insertion sort, quick sort and merge sort.
 While I enjoyed the challenge overall, the lack of incremental wins created a lot of stress and struggle.
 In comparison, Game Time was a matter of implenting a feature and moving on to the next.
 For Sorting Suit, I felt like that I didn't fully grasp everything that every algorithm was doing until the morning of the evaluation.
 Had the evaluation been only a few hours sooner, I would not have been comfortable writing the code.
 However, I think the struggle provided me with a better overall understanding of the concepts and I am grateful to be able to take this knowledge with me into an interview and explain each methodolgy with confidence.

 ### Complete Me
 * **Fundamental JS and Style:** _0 - 4_